Let’s discuss a challenging parenting topic- teaching your children cell phone manners.

 Check out these statistics:

-In a recent survey, 59% of respondents said they’d rather go to the dentist than have to sit next to someone using a cell phone. 😂
+In a recent survey, 59% of respondents said they’d rather go to the dentist than sit next to someone using a cell phone.

-Here’s a little tough love for you, Mom.
+Here’s a little tough love for you, parents:

 If you provide your child with a cell phone, then it’s your responsibility to teach them how (and also to require them) to manage it wisely with good manners.